 The UMUC MBA costs less than $30,000 for two years of part- time study.
 It has no residency or travel requirements; students spend about 15 to 20 hours per week online.

 As a parent with a full-time job, Lindsey Clawson, manager of editorial support for the U.S. Pharmacopeial Convention, found the format of UMUC's online MBA program to be a perfect fit for her scheduling needs.
 "While it is a challenge to juggle so many parts of my life, the ability to log on and complete projects on my schedule is invaluable," she says.

 Choosing A Program

-Dan LeClair, executive vice president and chief operating officer for AACSB International, sees a need for graduate programs in business to do more than just include international business in their curriculum and attract a diverse mix of international students and faculty.
+Dan LeClair, chief financial officer for AACSB International, sees a need for graduate programs in business to do more than just include international business in their curriculum and attract a diverse mix of international students and faculty.
 He says the best global business programs include the following:Request More Information

 Look for programs that help you master skills and knowledge and also apply them in an organization.
 Make sure the program focuses on your development as a manager as much as it does on skills and content.